awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-policy.md

 # AWS::IAM::Policy<a name="aws-resource-iam-policy"></a>

-Adds or updates an inline policy document that is embedded in the specified IAM user, group, or role\.
+Adds or updates an inline policy document that is embedded in the specified IAM group, user or role\.

 An IAM user can also have a managed policy attached to it\.
 For information about policies, see [Managed Policies and Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies-managed-vs-inline.html) in the *IAM User Guide*\.